42082 E Model – Offroad Truck With Manipulator Crane

 Regarding the bill of material, as an alternate model, if you own the #42082 Lego set, you have all the needed parts.
 But you can checked the exact bill of material on Rebrickable and export in whatever format you want :

 You can buy the instructions with the following button for 15€.
-You can also buy in a bundle pack including building instructions for my 42082 C model and/or D model and get a discount (15% off for 2 PDF, and 20% off for 3 PDF).
+You can also buy other building instructions and get an automated discount., for instance my 42082 C model and/or D model.
+You will get 15% off for 2 PDF, and 20% off for 3 PDF on the total).
+The automated discount is also available for all the instructions for sale on nico71.fr.

 After your payment, you will be redirected to a page for downloading your instructions, and will receive also the link to download by email.
 Please check the spam box and be patient to receive it.
 If you have trouble to download your copy of the PDF after payment or open the document, do not make a paypal dispute, please contact me using the contact form.
 The link to download the instructions expires within 24h.
 Contact me if you have lost your instructions.
 Note that you can print it, but not copy or distribute.
 Thank you for supporting my work 🙂